It's in a "public beta" state! Backwards-incompatible changes are still possible!

 From now on, you can send mail to example@10mail.org and server would store it inside the Session with ID "U2Vzc2lvbjqcMxamadJC_aLiPz_XL0lK".

-"expiresAt": "2021-02-18T01:40:02+00:00"
+"expiresAt": "2021-02-18T04:20:00+00:00"

 means that this session would self-destruct at this moment (it's always in the future time), unless something happens with it (some query reads from it, or new email received).
-Each time session is accessed, it's expiresAt
+Each time session is accessed, its expiresAt

 is extended.
 So, in theory, it may stay alive forever.

-To check for the incoming mail, you need to periodically (eg, once every 10 second) inspect the contents of the Session using session(id)
+- Periodical polling - periodically (eg, once every 10 second) inspect the contents of the Session using

 query {